-cluster ntdp [status { disable | enable }] [interval interval] [hop hop] [hop-delay hop-delay] [port-delay port-delay] no cluster ntdp hop-delay - NTDP Hop Delay, which is the time between the switch receiving NTDP request packets and the switch forwarding NTDP request packets for the first time.
-NTDP Hop Delay ranges from 1 to 1000 in milliseconds.
-By default, it is 200.
+cluster ntdp [status { disable | enable }] [interval interval] [hop hop] [hop-delay hop-delay] [port-delay port-delay] no cluster ntdp status - Enable/ Disable NTDP function globally.
+By default, it is enabled.

-Enable/ Disable NTDP function globally.
-By default, it is enabled. interval - NTDP Interval Time, which is the interval to collect topology information.
-NTDP Interval Time ranges from 0 to 60 in minutes.
+interval - NTDP Interval Time, which is the interval to collect topology information.
+NTDP Interval Time ranges from 1 to 60 in minutes.
 By default, it is 1.

-NTDP Hops, which is the hop count the switch topology collects.
+hop - NTDP Hops, which is the hop count the switch topology collects.
 NTDP Hops ranges from 1 to 16.
 By default, it is 3.